provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.oracle.v1.MsgQueryOracleResponse"></a>
+<a name="provenance.oracle.v1.MsgSendQueryOracleResponse"></a>

-### MsgQueryOracleResponse
+### MsgSendQueryOracleResponse
-MsgQueryOracleResponse contains the id of the oracle query.
+MsgSendQueryOracleResponse contains the id of the oracle query.

 | Field | Type | Label | Description |